obarrilero/sambuca/docs/csiro_development_environment.rst

         $ workon sambuca

-10. Install the sambuca and sambuca_agdc packages and dependencies into your virtual environment in development mode.
+10. Install the sambuca and sambuca_core packages and dependencies into your virtual environment in development mode.
 This makes the packages available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python